 Fire insurance fee

-Cautionary Notes for International Students
+Notes for International Students

-The reality is that international students will encounter a myriad of hurdles in looking for an apartment in Japan.
+The reality is that international students will encounter a myriad of hurdles when looking for an apartment in Japan.
 Even if you find the perfect apartment for you, landowners may hesitate to let you rent the room as lending apartments to foreigners is often considered to be riskier than local residents.
 Hence, there is a chance that your rent application will be rejected by landowners.

 Tips in Finding the Perfect House for You